razaviah/razaviah.github.io/_pages/enhancing-customer-insights-in-wholesale-distribution.md

 first 2 components and by first 4 components and visualize the clusters in the data
 - Implement XGBoost Classifier with 5 Fold CV and report the performance metrics

-**Submission Instructions**: Please just submit one jupyter notebook containing all the code and make use of markdown cells to include the comments, answers, reasoning, analysis, etc.

-**Note: Name of your file should be your “Project2-id_Firstname_Lastname.ipynb”**

 # Exploratory Data Analysis

 ## Reading the Data